 When breaking the law is just

 Union boss John Setka is no stranger to controversy.
-In May this year, blackmail charges that were brought against him and the CFMEU’s Shaun Reardon were dropped.
+In May this year, blackmail charges that were brought against him and the CFMMEU’s Shaun Reardon were dropped.
 The charges were in relation to alleged threats they made to take industrial action against Boral.

 After the prosecution dropped the charges, Mr Setka appeared in a pre-recorded Sky News interview stating that unions sometimes achieve great success for their members by breaking laws.
 He said that bad laws needed to be broken or nothing is achieved.